wp-plugins/iremotewp/readme.txt

 == Description ==

-The [iRemoteWP](https://iremotewp.com/ "Manage Multiple WordPress Websites from One Location") WordPress plugin is a amazing multiple WordPress sites management service from one location and works with [iRemoteWP.com](http://iremotewp.com/).
+The [iRemoteWP](https://iremotewp.com/ "Manage Multiple WordPress Websites from One Location") WordPress plugin is a multiple WordPress sites management service from one location and works with [iRemoteWP.com](http://iremotewp.com/).
 Remotely manage all your WordPress sites from one, easy dashboard.

 = What's New =